 We’ve created this FAQ to answer your burning questions about our garage door repair and maintenance services.
 If you have any additional questions, please do not hesitate to reach out to our team.

-Why Is My Garage Door Opening Partially and Then Reversing?
+Why Is My Garage Door Closing Partially and Then Reversing?

 If your garage door opener was manufactured after 1993, it probably has an infrared safety eye system installed.
 This system, one of the greatest safety advancements for garage doors, helps detect if anything is in the garage door’s path while it closes.
 It significantly reduces the risk of an accident.